kees1948/UniFLEX/Hardware/CPU09GPP/09FLP/09FLP_SEL2-.md

 With the solder bridge shown on J1 between pin 36 and pin 38, all cards are interchangeable.

+Because the 09NET boards use J1 pin-36 for DRQ1
-The connection can also be made on the 09FLP card.
+make the solder bridge on the 09FLP Rev 0.3 / Rev 0.9 card.